-- Thorough knowledge of one or more major scholarly theories and theoretical debates pertaining to the analysis of political developments, rule of law, ethnic relations, gender, religion, education, media and environment in Chinese society.
+- Thorough knowledge of one or more major scholarly theories and theoretical debates pertaining to East Asian studies.

-- The ability to analyze academic problems in the study of contemporary Chinese ideas and ideologies and China’s historical global encounters.
+- The ability to analyze academic problems in the study of East Asian culture and history and to include a comparative East Asian perspective.

-- The ability to critically assess existing research on modern China through careful reading, analysis, and discussion.
+- The ability to critically assess existing research within East Asian studies through careful reading, analysis, and discussion.

-- The skills to apply relevant theoretical perspectives and research methodologies of fieldwork and textual analysis in the context of modern China studies.
+- The ability to apply relevant theoretical perspectives and research methodologies to topics within the field of East Asian culture and history.

-- The ability to develop a research project on modern China, including formulation of a research problem, contextualizing the research topic, searching for sources and engaging in analytic discussion, in accordance with applicable norms for research ethics.
+- The ability to develop a research project on contemporary or traditional East Asian culture and history, including formulation of a research problem, contextualizing the research topic, searching for sources and engaging in analytic discussion, in accordance with applicable norms for research ethics.

-- The ability to analyze problems of an academic, professional and research ethical nature raised in various fields of work relevant to the study of Chinese society and politics.
+- The ability to analyze problems of an academic, professional and research ethical nature raised in various fields of work relevant to the study of East Asian culture and history.

-- The ability to work both independently and in groups with fieldwork, presentations and/or development of projects on modern China, while applying the acquired knowledge and skills.
+- The ability to work both independently and in groups with fieldwork, presentations and/or development of projects within East Asian studies, while applying the acquired knowledge and skills.

-- The ability to contribute actively to new thinking within the study of modern China based on both theoretical and empirical insights.
+- The ability to contribute actively to new thinking within East Asian studies based on both theoretical and empirical insights.

 Published June 15, 2012 12:40 PM - Last modified Dec.
 8, 2017 9:36 AM